Passivation (chemistry): Mechanisms

 There has been much interest in determining the mechanisms that govern the increase of thickness of the oxide layer over time.
 Some of the important factors are the volume of oxide relative to the volume of the parent metal, the mechanism of oxygen diffusion through the metal oxide to the parent metal, and the relative chemical potential of the oxide.
 Boundaries between micro grains, if the oxide layer is crystalline, form an important pathway for oxygen to reach the unoxidized metal below.
 For this reason, vitreous oxide coatings – which lack grain boundaries – can retard oxidation.
 The conditions necessary, but not sufficient, for passivation are recorded in Pourbaix diagrams.
 Some corrosion inhibitors help the formation of a passivation layer on the surface of the metals to which they are applied.
 Some compounds, dissolved in solutions (chromates, molybdates) form non-reactive and low solubility films on metal surfaces.

-It has been shown using electrochemical scanning tunneling microscopy that during iron passivation, an n-type semiconductor Fe(III) oxide grows at the interface with the metal that leads to the buildup of an electronic barrier opposing electron flow and an electronic depletion region that prevents further oxidation reactions.
-These results indicate a mechanism of "electronic passivation".
-The electronic properties of this semiconducting oxide film also provide a mechanistic explanation of corrosion mediated by chloride, which creates surface states at the oxide surface that lead to electronic breakthrough, restoration of anodic currents, and disruption of the electronic passivation mechanism ("transpassivation").

 History

-Discovery and etymology

-The fact that iron does not react with concentrated nitric acid was discovered by Mikhail Lomonosov in 1738 and rediscovered by James Keir in 1790, who also noted that such pre-immersed Fe does not reduce silver from nitrate anymore.
-In the 1830s, Michael Faraday and Christian Friedrich Schönbein studied that issue systematically and demonstrated that when a piece of iron is placed in dilute nitric acid, it will dissolve and produce hydrogen, but if the iron is placed in concentrated nitric acid and then returned to the dilute nitric acid, little or no reaction will take place.
-In 1836, Schönbein named the first state the active condition and the second the passive condition while Faraday proposed the modern explanation of the oxide film described above (Schönbein disagreed with it), which was experimentally proven by Ulick Richardson Evans only in 1927.
-Between 1955 and 1957, Carl Frosch and Lincoln Derrick discovered surface passivation of silicon wafers by silicon dioxide, using passivation to build the first silicon dioxide field effect transistors.
+In the mid 1800s, Christian Friedrich Schönbein discovered that when a piece of iron is placed in dilute nitric acid, it will dissolve and produce hydrogen, but if the iron is placed in concentrated nitric acid and then returned to the dilute nitric acid, little or no reaction will take place.
+Schönbein named the first state the active condition and the second the passive condition.
+If passive iron is touched by active iron, it becomes active again.
+In 1920, Ralph S. Lillie measured the effect of an active piece of iron touching a passive iron wire and found that "a wave of activation sweeps rapidly (at some hundred centimeters a second) over its whole length".